Is the Chase Sapphire Reserve worth the annual fee?

 Of course, with the coronavirus pandemic continuing to wreak havoc on airlines and hotels, many of the travel perks of the Chase Sapphire Reserve are likely to go unused right now.
 Fortunately, Chase has been proactively adding limited-time benefits that you can use at home, on top of several other new features that were added to the card in January.

 When it comes to earning points, the card added a new bonus category in January.
-Cardholders now earn 10 points per dollar on Lyft rides through March 2022, up from the normal 3 points earned for travel purchases (which includes ride-shares).
+Card holders now earn 10 points per dollar on Lyft rides through March 2022, up from the normal 3 points earned for travel purchases (which includes ride-shares).

 Also on the Lyft front, the card now comes with one free year of Lyft Pink membership.
 Lyft Pink provides a 15% discount on all Lyft rides, along with priority airport pickups, up to three cancellation fee waivers each month if you rebook within 15 minutes, three free 30-minute bike or scooter rentals in select cities each month and other perks.
 Lyft normally charges $19.99 per month for Lyft Pink.

 The Sapphire Reserve also added two new benefits linked to the DoorDash food delivery service.
-Cardholders receive $60 in annual DoorDash credits for both 2020 and 2021, along with up to two years of free DashPass membership.
+Card holders receive $60 in annual DoorDash credits for both 2020 and 2021, along with up to two years of free DashPass membership.
 DashPass offers free delivery fees and reduced service fees at select restaurants, and normally costs $9.99 per month.

-Due to the pandemic, Chase has also added several limited-time bonus categories to the card.
+More recently, due to the pandemic, Chase added several limited-time bonus categories to the card that can be useful while you’re not on the road.
 From now through Sept.
-30, the Chase Sapphire Reserve earns 5 points for every dollar spent on purchases at gas stations (for up to $1,500 in spending), 5 points per dollar on Instacart grocery delivery and pickup orders (up to $3,000 in spending) and 5 points per dollar on select streaming services (up to $1,500 in purchases) .
+30, the Chase Sapphire Reserve earns 5 points for every dollar spent on purchases at gas stations (for up to $1,500 in spending), 5 points per dollar on Instacart grocery delivery and pickup orders (up to $3,000 in spending) and 10 points per dollar on select streaming services (up to $1,500 in purchases) .

 Also through Sept.
 30, Sapphire Reserve card holders get up to $50 in statement credits toward an Instacart Express membership, which offers unlimited $0 delivery fees and reduced service fees on all orders over $35.